MZzzNn/FlutterRoadmap/README.md

 including camera, storage, geolocation, network, third-party SDKs, and more.

-# :pushpin: What is Dart?
+# :dart: What is Dart?
 - Dart is a general-purpose, object-oriented programming language with C-style syntax.
 - It is open-source and developed by Google and released in 2011.
 - The purpose of Dart programming is to create a frontend user interfaces for the web and mobile apps.